MRPT/mrpt/doc/source/doxygen-docs/lib_mrpt_opengl.md

 A 3D scene is represented by an object of the type mrpt::opengl::COpenGLScene, which in turn can contain one or several "viewports" in such a way that the rendering area is divided into several spaces, each displaying the same or different objects.
-See the tutorial online: https://www.mrpt.org/Tutorial_3D_Scenes
+See the tutorial: \ref tutorial_3D_scenes

 See the full list of classes in mrpt::opengl.